Pinnaroo, South Australia: Recreation

 Pinnaroo has a show and field days every year at the start of October.
 The Pinnaroo Show features dog trials, agricultural tents, competitions, horse events, keg tosses, animal judging and fireworks.
-The show attracts large numbers people each year.
+The show attracts large crowds each year.

-The Peebinga Conservation Park is 42 km north of Pinnaroo, Karte Conservation Park 30 km north-west, and the much larger Ngarkat Conservation Park is 28 km south of the town.
-All of which provide off road access.
+The Peebinga Conservation Park is 42 km north of Pinnaroo, Karte Conservation Park 30 km north-west, and the much larger Ngarkat Conservation Park is 28 km south of the town, all accessible by off road vehicles.

 The town has a large variety of sports, such as Australian rules football, netball, cricket, tennis, basketball, volleyball, lawn bowls, badminton, golf and darts.
 The local football team, the Pinnaroo Supa Roos play in the Mallee Football League.

 From about 2012 to 2020, residents of Pinnaroo volunteered their time and effort to transform a stormwater collection site, formerly an old railway dam for steam trains, into a wetland bordering the Mallee Highway.
 It is the only water attraction in the area, and a popular place to explore nature or sit and watch the birdlife, which includes crakes and grebes.